YoursSocial/hackaton25_server/README.md

 3. http.conf: change `root /home/user/server/app/static;` to your own path to the /app/static-folder

-4. Copy the http.conf to `/etc/nginx/conf.d/http.conf`

-5. Modify `startup.sh`: comment out the block about the certbot-timer
+4. Modify `startup.sh`: comment out the block about the certbot-timer

-6. Run `startup.sh`
+5. Run `startup.sh`

-7. Open website via `http://127.0.0.1` or FastAPI via `127.0.0.1:8000/docs`
+6. Open website via `http://127.0.0.1` or FastAPI via `127.0.0.1:8000/docs`

-8. Modify the mongoDB as shown below to create a inital dummy-account.
+7. Modify the mongoDB as shown below to create a inital dummy-account.

 Differences between dev-env and live-env: